Octopuzzled/Debatacle/README.md

 ## Features

-- Lectures on argumentation theory
+- Lectures on argumentation theory, covering the basics of argumentation, types of arguments, and common fallacies.
-- Quizzes to test your knowledge
+- Quizzes to test your knowledge (currently single choice)
 - Account registration for progress tracking with personal dashboard

 ## Technologies Used